LeoFu9487/miniRT/readme.txt

 ./miniRt <scene.rt> --save

-will save the picture as a bmp file
+will save the picture as a bmp file in the repository images

 2.